Jan. 6 panel pushes Trump's prosecution in forceful finish

 While a so-called criminal referral has no real legal standing, it is a forceful statement by the committee and adds to political pressure already on Attorney General Merrick Garland and special counsel Jack Smith, who is conducting an investigation into Jan.
 6 and Trump’s actions.

 The committee is also expected at the hearing to preview its massive final report, which will include findings, interview transcripts and legislative recommendations.
-Lawmaker have said that report will be released Monday.
+Lawmaker have said a portion of that report will be released Monday.

 “We obviously want to complete the story for the American people,” said Rep. Jamie Raskin, D-Md., another member of the committee.
 “Everybody has come on a journey with us and we want a satisfactory conclusion, such that people feel that Congress has done its job.”